 Amazing Island, called Kaiju no Shima: Amazing Island (カイジュウの島 ～アメージングアイランド～) in Japan, is a video game developed by Hitmaker and Ancient and published by Sega for the Nintendo GameCube.
-It was released on August 25, 2004.
+It was released in the US on 24 August 2004.

 A mysterious painter created a book with a mystical island called Amazing Island 1000 years before the game's present time and it was created through the painter's imagination.
 The book was a well-known one, but time passed by and it was forgotten.
 A tribe of people called Maboo thrived there.
 The Maboo, humans, and Monsters lived together in harmony, until about 100 years ago, humans left because the story was forgotten, and an evil race of demonic monsters known as Evilings started to appear and put curses on the Maboo, decreasing their population until there were hardly any left.

 When the Evilings took over the Island, they all merged together to create the Black Evil and the island was headed towards its doom until a Hero from the human world (Amazing Island takes place in the dream world inside the book) came and destroyed the Black Evil.
 The island was at peace for some time until the Black Evil came back and started wreaking havoc once again.
 The Maboo were unable to fight back, because they couldn't fight.
 Only a human with all eight artifacts called Vision Orbs could stop the Black Evil.
 Calling for help, one of the Maboos (named Lagu) gave an eleven year old child from the human world a Monster Card so they could go to their world to help save them once and for all.